M113 armored personnel carrier: Derivatives

 U.S. soldiers fire the M120 Mortar system out of an M113 at Camp Taji, Iraq, 2009.

-A huge number of vehicles based on the running gear of the M113 have been created, ranging from APCs to tactical ballistic missile launchers.
+A large number of vehicles have taken inspiration from the running gear of the M113, and many creations such as APCs to tactical ballistic missile launchers have been made with its design in mind.
 The M113 has become one of the most prolific armored vehicles of the second half of the 20th century, and continues to serve with armies around the world into the 21st century.